Remember when you had your first online e-commerce store, and you were tracking your inventory shipment every hour to see where it was?

 The firm is a global leadership contender with competitive advantages in customer service and operational excellence.

 So it comes as no surprise why this order fulfillment company stands out among rivals who don’t provide such shipping services since they just want to exploit consumers who order online.

 It also includes appropriate integrations for eCommerce platforms such as WooCommerce, Shopify, Magento, Amazon, and Walmart, among many others.

 Their onboarding team is great at getting you set up and ready to ship your products through whatever platform or marketplace you intend to use.
 They can configure your shipping options and help you set up shipping plans or simply just want to sync with your own online store.

 2. Express Shipping Program Available

 In recent times we have become accustomed to items being shipped in a timely manner.
-So ShipBob has also introduced their own 2-day express shipping which is available to all continental US orders.
+So ShipBob has also introduced its own 2-day express shipping, which is available to all continental US orders.

 According to their website, “merchants have been able to reduce cart abandonment by 18% and increase the Average Order Value by 97%”.

 The order management interface allows you to instantly get an overview of which orders have been shipped, which are ready to be picked and packed, and easily find who the carrier service is that will be doing the shipping for you.

 It will also let you know of any orders that need your attention.